 Australians indeed lead the globe in coffee-making with world-class baristas.
 A barista makes and serves espresso coffee and other hot beverages to customers in cafes, restaurants, coffee shops, and dining spaces.

 This mouth-watering espresso serves as the foundation of some of the favourite drinks of Aussies, such as cappuccino, Americano, latte, macchiato, cortado, flat white, and more.
 This article will guide you on how to become a barista in Australia.

-In this blog, you will get in-depth information about the skills and duties of the barista and the courses you need to undertake to become a barista in Australia.
+In this blog, you will get in-depth information about the skills and duties of the barista and the courses and qualifications you need to undertake to become a barista in Australia.

 1. Who Is A Barista?

 The term "barista" comes from the Italian word "bartender", who serves specialty coffee drinks at the customer relation front.

 A barista is an expert in making a perfect blend for different regions in a country.
 He is fantastic at providing an unmatched pleasant experience to each clientele that makes them return to the cafe at consequent times.

 A barista experiments and creates various flavours and educates their clientele about them.
 They are always keeping customer preferences in mind.

 The appreciation and monetary reward he receives for creating a delectable blend that matches customers' satisfaction is simply indescribable.

 2. What Does A Barista Do?